Based on financial data per 31 December 2017.

 Pandox’s management team provides the property and hotel operations expertise that enables Pandox to implement its business strategy.
 Commitment to analysing the local hotel market and hotel assets, on an asset-by-asset basis, in order to derive and implement a situation-adapted strategy as well as commercial hotel operating capabilities, are the pillars of Pandox’s active ownership business model.
 The model provides Pandox with value creation potential and optionality, such as by allowing the company to take advantage of industry trends, including the fact that international hotel companies increasingly focus on brand management as opposed to property and hotel operations.
 Pandox is able to source investment opportunities as these companies divest real estate, and / or exit the hotel operation.
 The ability to take over the operation of a hotel can further reduce operational risk when, for instance: (i) lease agreements mature, (ii) tenants default, or (iii) hotels are significantly refurbished and leasing to third parties is not financially attractive.
 Pandox also believes hotel operational capabilities allow for better monitoring of tenant performance.

 The calculation is from 1997 to 2004 based on total shareholder return of the shares listed on Stockholm Stock Exchange.
 From 2004 until 2014 the calculation is based on equity internal rate of return for the ultimate owners based on contribution and distribution of equity and a net asset value consideration per year-end 2014, which is based on EPRA NAV.
+From 2015 until 2017 the calculation is based on annualised growth in EPRA NAV adjusted for dividend and proceeds from new share issues.
 During the period certain factors, such as market conditions and the company’s debt/equity ratio, have fluctuated.
 Due to these fluctuations, the calculated historical return cannot be seen as an indication of expected future return.

 Two business segments